 The next morning I woke to "T-minus twelve, buddy.
 You missed the sunrise."
 I also missed the snowfall.
 The path we took up was no longer passable.
 Our Japanese hosts pointed us to the opposite end of the mountain, it would take longer, but at least we could find the path.
 As fast as Fast Freddie can climb a mountain, he is doubly so going down.
 Using only his well-burnt walking stick for course corrections, he was flying down that mountain.
 Me too, what choice did I have?
 "T-minus six," he announced as we stopped at a dead end, "we gotta go back up a bit."
 Up to go down.
 Yikes.

 But down we went, passing the noteworthy fifth station with T-minus three.
 Noteworthy because there is a train station there.
 We boarded and sat in our seats, a row apart, too exhausted to talk.
 Across the aisle a pair of Japanese school girls chatted, smiling, and every now and then looking at Fred.
-"What are they saying, Eddie?
+"What are they saying, James?
 They are pointing at me."

 I strained to listen.
 Fred, the confirmed bachelor, always trying to look good for the females.
 We were both covered in Fuji grime.
 What could they be saying?
 Totemo ku-sai.
 What does that mean?
 Ah, I got it.
 "They are saying you are really cute.
 Ku-sai means cute."